 I recently had to burrow into the entrails of my new 21 year old truck’s transmission.
-It is sort of a right of passage with the old Dodges.
+It is sort of a rite of passage with the old Dodges.
 Specifications for putting the various pieces back together are very specific.
 I remember what my little brother did to his Plymouth’s transmission 45 years ago and I didn’t want it to happen on my Dodge, so I bought a new torque wrench.
 I had one I bought 50 years ago, but it was built for many foot pounds and not the inch pounds required of delicate transmission in the 6000 lb. pickup.
 The new 1/4″ drive wrench set me back around $20 at America’s favorite Chinese tool store.
 I didn’t have a coupon.

 Having successfully reassembled the transmission, I set out for another load of batteries to evaluate for the Solar Yacht project.
 Another few hundred amp hours never hurt any battery bank.